-Do I need to attend the Connect Track Step One class to be baptized?
+Do I need to attend Connect Track Step 1 to be baptized?

 Children 5 years old – 5th grade do not need to attend the class.
 Please read the Child Baptism Information below.

 Individuals in 6th grade and older should attend a Connect Track Step One class.
 It’s an engaging and informative class that will teach you about Hope’s beliefs on salvation, baptism and personal spiritual development.

 Come prepared to get soaked!
 We will give each person getting baptized a t-shirt to wear during the baptism that they will keep.
 Please wear dark shorts or pants (not jeans or anything white), and flip-flops.
 Bring a towel and a change of clothes.

 We’d love for them to join us!

 We are so excited to share this time with you!
 If you have any other questions, please contact us

 CHILD BAPTISM INFORMATION

 For children 5 years old – 5th graders.
 Below is a brief outline of how the salvation message is taught during weekend services in Hope Kids.
 We’ve provided this to help you talk to your child about salvation and baptism.
 Once you’ve finished going through the scriptures and information provided below, watch the video and engage in discussions with your child.
 If you are satisfied that they are ready for baptism, sign them up for our next baptism service.

 ASKING JESUS TO BE YOUR SAVIOR IS AS EASY AS A, B, C.